My Portfolio of Time

 We spent some time today looking at your time.
 How do you spend your day?

-The time you spend has a risk vs. reward profile that changes based on your purpose and goals, from accumulation to de-accumulation.
+Your time has a risk vs. reward profile that changes based on your purpose and goals, from accumulation to de-accumulation.

 “It,” of course, is complicated.
 It is your nest egg, your accumulated assets remaining to spend.